 Do you understand mediation in Thailand?
 Mediation is not new in Thailand and has been used in both labor negotiations as well as during divorce process in order to settle issues where the parties prefer mediation to litigation.
 With mediation in Thailand it is easier to settle issues where litigation involves litigation and is far costlier than simply deciding on a negotiated settlement and add this to the divorce agreement.

 Divorce in Thailand

 Child maintenance is another issue which is common during a divorce.
 This normally revolves around how much to be paid each month as well as how this gets done.
-Normally if the foreigner is going back home he would agree to open another bank account at home and his ex-wife can draw the money in Thailand each month at the ATM machine.
-This is rather common during a divorce and more favoured than an annual lump sum payment which may or may not come.
+Normally if the foreigner is going back home he would agree to open another bank account at home.
+Then his ex-wife can draw the money in Thailand each month at the ATM machine.
+This is rather common during a divorce.
+Also more favoured than an annual lump sum payment which may or may not come.
 Trust at this point in time is normally very low.